mblayman/homeschool/blog/content/post/better-courses.md

   when a course is shared
   with multiple grade levels
-* View the projected completion dates for all tasks (included different dates if your students progress at different rates)
+* View the projected completion dates for all tasks (including different dates if your students progress at different rates)
 * Show and hide completed tasks so you can stay focused on what is left for the year